Syllabus for

 Tel: 734-487-1227; e-mail: evett@emunix.emich.edu;

-Prerequisite: A class in artificial intelligence at the graduate or undergraduate level, e.g: COSC532, is the "official prerequisite", but graduate standing in the department and senior-level programming experience will be sufficient.
-Please see me, Prof. Moore or Dr. McMillan to have the paper work completed for you to take the course if you don't meet the "official" prerequisites.
+Prerequisite: A class in artificial intelligence at the graduate or undergraduate level, e.g: COSC532, is the "official" prerequisite, but graduate standing in the department and senior-level programming experience will be sufficient.
+Please see me, Prof. Narayanan or Dr. Ikeji to have the paper work completed for you to take the course if you don't meet the "official" prerequisites.

-Textbook: Russell and Norvig, Artificial Intelligence, a Modern Approach, 2e , Prentice Hall, 2002
+Textbook: Stuart Russell and Peter Norvig, Artificial Intelligence, a Modern Approach, 3e, Pearson Education, 2010

 Course Summary: Students successfully completing the course will have learned major methodologies and practices concerning automated (simulated) reasoning, and related subareas, including planning, dealing with uncertainty, and learning.
 We will pay particular attention to those aspects of the field that are important in data mining, autonomous vehicles, and computer gaming.